-To facilitate maintenance of our qualification as a REIT and to otherwise address concerns relating to concentration of stock ownership, our Charter generally prohibits ownership, directly, indirectly or beneficially, by any single stockholder of more than 6.6% of the number of outstanding shares of any class or series of our common stock.
+To facilitate maintenance of Boston Properties, Inc.'s qualification as a REIT and to otherwise address concerns relating to concentration of stock ownership, Boston Properties, Inc.'s Charter generally prohibits ownership, directly, indirectly or beneficially, by any single stockholder of more than 6.6% of the number of outstanding shares of any class or series of Boston Properties, Inc.'s common stock.
 We refer to this limitation as the "ownership limit."
-Our Board of Directors may waive, in its sole discretion, or modify the ownership limit with respect to one or more persons if it is satisfied that ownership in excess of this limit will not jeopardize our status as a REIT for federal income tax purposes.
-In addition, under our Charter each of Mortimer B. Zuckerman and the respective families and affiliates of Mortimer B. Zuckerman and Edward H. Linde, as well as, in general, pension plans and mutual funds, may actually and beneficially own up to 15% of the number of outstanding shares of any class or series of our equity common stock.
-Shares owned in violation of the ownership limit will be subject to the loss of rights to distributions and voting and other penalties.
-The ownership limit may have the effect of inhibiting or impeding a change in control.
+The Board of Directors of Boston Properties, Inc. may waive, in its sole discretion, or modify the ownership limit with respect to one or more persons if it is satisfied that ownership in excess of this limit will not jeopardize Boston Properties, Inc.'s status as a REIT for federal income tax purposes.
+In addition, under Boston Properties, Inc.'s Charter, each of Mortimer B. Zuckerman and the respective families and affiliates of Mortimer B. Zuckerman and Edward H. Linde, as well as, in general, pension plans and mutual funds, may actually and beneficially own up to 15% of the number of outstanding shares of any class or series of Boston Properties, Inc.'s equity common stock.
+Shares of Boston Properties, Inc. owned in violation of the ownership limit will be subject to the loss of rights to distributions and voting and other penalties.
+The ownership limit may have the effect of inhibiting or impeding a change in control of Boston Properties, Inc.